 Iowa’s Nate Stanley Earns Manning Award Quarterback of the Week

-NEW ORLEANS (November 9, 2017) – Nate Stanley, a sophomore from the University of Iowa, has been selected as the Manning Award Quarterback of the Week.
+NEW ORLEANS (October 18, 2018) – Nate Stanley, a junior from Iowa, has been selected as the Manning Award Quarterback of the Week.
 He earns the win over seven other Manning Award Stars of the Week in the Allstate Sugar Bowl’s Facebook contest.

-In its first 13 years, the Manning Award has recognized the top names in college football.
-It has honored quarterbacks from 11 different schools and from four different conferences.
-The Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Deshaun Watson twice, Matt Ryan and Jameis Winston) lead the way with four Manning Award wins each, while Texas is the only school with two different winners (Colt McCoy and Vince Young).
+In its first 14 years, the Manning Award has recognized the top names in college football.
+It has honored quarterbacks from 12 different schools and from four different conferences.
+The Big 12 Conference (Baker Mayfield, Vince Young, Colt McCoy and Robert Griffin III) joins the Southeastern Conference (Johnny Manziel, Cam Newton, JaMarcus Russell and Tim Tebow) and the Atlantic Coast Conference (Deshaun Watson twice, Matt Ryan and Jameis Winston) with four Manning Award winners each, while Texas is the only school with two different winners (McCoy and Young).

 All the Manning Award winners follow in the footsteps of the Mannings themselves.
 In college, Archie, Peyton and Eli Manning combined for over 25,000 passing yards and 201 touchdowns while playing in 10 bowl games and earning four bowl MVP awards.
 Archie was the No. 2 pick in the NFL Draft, while both Peyton and Eli were selected No. 1 overall.